 The Doctors and staff at Elliott Street Surgery are proud to offer the highest standard of patient-centered healthcare.
 We strongly believe in the continuity of care.

 As a highly reputed and well-established training practice, we are affiliated with the NWHE and The University of Manchester.
-We have GP Registrars (qualified Doctors training to be GPs) and medical students training at this surgery, under the supervision of Dr Shah.
+We have GP Registrars (qualified Doctors training to be GPs) and medical students training at this surgery.

 We are a registered Yellow Fever Centre.